YP-118/Info301_Final/README.md

 - ![Poster](./Docs/Poster.pdf)

 ## Statement of Intellectual and Professional Growth
-Throughout this course, I have deepened my understanding of data visualization techniques and their role in effectively communicating complex information.
-This project has enhanced my ability to design interactive and meaningful visualizations, and it has also improved my skills in presenting data-driven insights.
-The collaborative nature of this project has strengthened my teamwork and communication skills, as we worked together to solve data-related challenges and incorporate visual storytelling in a professional setting.
+Throughout this course, we have deepened our understanding of data visualization techniques and their role in effectively communicating complex information.
+This project has enhanced our ability to design interactive and meaningful visualizations, and it has also improved our skills in presenting data-driven insights.
+The collaborative nature of this project has strengthened our teamwork and communication skills, as we worked together to solve data-related challenges and incorporate visual storytelling in a professional setting.

 ## Table of Contents
 - [Project Overview](#project-overview)